VulpesVFox/rpg-vampire/README.md

 :purple_heart: Bloodsucking

-You can bite creatures to consume their Blood, which heals and saturates you, while the one that you have bitten, will be disorientated.
+You can bite creatures to consume their Blood, which heals and saturates you, while the one that you have bitten, will be damaged and disorientated.

 :green_heart: Vampiric Body

-You are walking faster, deal 1 more damage and heal faster
+You are walking faster, deal 1 more damage and have a natural regeneration above 7,5 Hearts

 :yellow_heart: Undead